Kleine Brogel Air Base: History

+In 2010 after many years of work, the Kleine Brogel aircraft museum was established, featuring history and aviation exhibits.
+One aircraft there is the historical Fouga Magister jet-powered jet training aircraft.

-None of the five NATO member states, whose air forces store nuclear bombs in its premises (Belgium, Germany, Italy, the Netherlands and Turkey), have ever provided an official confirmation of its existence.
-However, former Italian President Francesco Cossiga declared that the Aeronautica Militare hosted or shared US nuclear bombs, just as other NATO member states do.
+Before June 2013, none of the five NATO member states whose air forces store nuclear bombs domestically (Belgium, Germany, Italy, the Netherlands and Turkey), have provided an official confirmation of its existence.
+However, former Italian President Francesco Cossiga declared that the Aeronautica Militare hosted or shared US nuclear bombs just as other NATO member states do.
 In an interview he talked about French weapons.
-In the same way, on 10 June 2013, former Dutch prime minister Ruud Lubbers confirmed the existence of 22 shared nuclear bombs at Volkel Air Base.
+On 10 June 2013, former Dutch prime minister Ruud Lubbers confirmed the existence of 22 shared nuclear bombs at Volkel Air Base.

-Kleine Brogel Air Base is also the home of the United States Air Force's 701st Munitions Support Squadron which allegedly is the unit in charge of looking after the nuclear bombs.
+Kleine Brogel Air Base is also the home of the United States Air Force's 701st Munitions Support Squadron which is the unit in charge of looking after the nuclear bombs.
+As of 2023, Kleine Brogel is one of six active air bases in five European countries with B61 nuclear bombs in underground WS3 Weapon Storage and Security System inside aircraft shelters.

-AFN Benelux broadcast from Kleine Brogel Air Base in the 106.2 MHz in FM.
+AFN Benelux broadcasts from Kleine Brogel Air Base at an FM frequency of 106.2 MHz.

+In September 2023, Kleine Brogel hosted its Belgian Air Force Days, with many new and historical aircraft on display.
+Air Forces from around Europe came and showed off many aircraft of different types.
+One of the highlights was the 70th anniversary show of the Patrouille de France.
+The previous Air Force Day show was in 2018, five years earlier.

+The base has also hosted Tiger Meets, in which aircraft from all over adorned with colorful tiger themes; KB hosted for example the 45th anniversary.

+In November 2025, the military base was the target of several drone reconnaissance flights who were deemed by the Belgian defense minister to be acts of espionage.